Burgundians

-Although they used Germanic language and customs when they arrived in Sapaudia, the non-Roman people led by the last Gibichungs had diverse origins.
-There are indications in Greco-Roman accounts that their forerunners, the Rhine Burgundians, saw themselves as descendants of Roman soldiers who had once manned Roman border defences in what is now southern Germany, east of the Rhine.
-Older Roman sources described Burgundians living in that region from the third century, initially as invaders and raiders, living near the Main river.
+Although they used Germanic language and customs when they arrived in Sapaudia, the non-Roman soldiers led by the last Gibichungs had diverse origins.
+There are also indications in Greco-Roman accounts that the forerunners of their core group, the Rhine Burgundians, had seen themselves as descendants of Roman soldiers who had once manned Roman border defences in what is now southern Germany, east of the Rhine.
+In contrast, older Roman sources described Burgundians living in the region near the Main river only from the third century, initially as invaders and raiders.
 Both they and their neighbours the Alemanni were previously unattested in this region, much of which had been under Roman control.
 Archaeological evidence suggests that both these peoples included newcomers from the east, and once they arrived they ruled over populations which were partly Romanised, and partly made up of Germanic tribes who had lived in the same area previously.
 It was in the fourth century that the Burgundians became allies of the Romans in their conflicts against the Alemanni.
 In about 406, during a period of wider crisis, when large numbers of armed Alans and Vandals moved into the area from Pannonia, the Gibichung-led Burgundians crossed the Rhine and settled within the empire.

-Greco-Roman writers also reported that there were still earlier Burgundians, who lived between the first and third century far to the east of the Main, near the Vistula river in present day Poland.
-The Romans reported that in the early third century these Burgundians suffered devastating defeats against the eastern European Gepids and Goths, and scholars today believe this may have induced some of them to move west in this period, closer to the empire.
-Some of these Burgundians may have migrated to the Main in the third century, and helped found the Burgundians of that region in the third century.

-There are also indications that the early medieval inhabitants of the Baltic Sea island of Bornholm were also called Burgundi, although there is no indication that they were ever called Burgundiones.
-In the past, some historians have proposed a connection between these islanders and the continental Burgundi known to the Romans, although the shared name could also have a more topological explanation.
-A more speculative theory traces the origins of the Burgundi to what is now Norway, where similar placenames are relatively common.
-These origin stories are influenced not only by name similarities, but also by a tradition among medieval scholars, according to which many Germanic peoples originally migrated south from Scandinavia.
-All these placenames and ethnonyms appear to share a similar etymology, indicating that the places or peoples were high or elevated in some way.
+There are also indications that the much later medieval inhabitants of the Baltic Sea island of Bornholm were also called Burgundi, although there is no indication that they were ever called Burgundiones.
+Especially in older scholarship, some historians have proposed a connection between these islanders and the continental Burgundi known to the Romans.
+On the other hand, the shared name could have a topological explanation because these placenames and ethnonyms appear to share a similar etymology, indicating that the places or peoples were high or elevated in some way.
+A related traditional speculation traces the origins of the Burgundi to what is now Norway, where similar placenames are relatively common.
+These origin stories are influenced not only by placename similarities, but also by a tradition among early medieval scholars, most notably Jordanes and Paul the Deacon, according to which many barbarian peoples originally migrated south from Scandinavia.